iamvery/iamvery.github.com/_drafts/json-api.markdown

 You might create your own media type based on JSON API for your needs.
 Check out some of the existing [extensions][extensions].

+### Caching

+Caching is a complex subject, but you should know that JSON API was designed with cachability in mind.
+For example, links are modeled as resource types and ids.
+As such one may cache responses containing links to other resources even when those reference resources attributes themselves change (the id would never change).

 ## But wait, there's more!

 So much more...
 You really should take time to get familiar with [the format][format].